 The NAEI uses a set of emission factors published by TRL on behalf of DfT in 2009 for many different vehicle classes.
 These are based on analysis of emissions test data for in-service vehicles measured over a range of different drive cycles.
+Emission factors for NOx were revised for the 2010 version of the NAEI released in 2012, and now use the COPERT 4 v8.1 emission factors published in May 2011 (which remain the same in COPERT 4 v9.0).
+Emission factors from COPERT 4 v9.0 for total hydrocarbons (and derived NMVOC EFs) and particulate matter have been adopted in the 2011 inventory released in early 2013.

+COPERT is a software tool developed by the European Environment Agency and used widely to calculate emissions from road transport in Europe.
 The factors are expressed in grammes emitted per kilometre driven wherever possible as a function of average speed or road type.